Skip to content

 Swimming

-The swimming hole at the base of Houston Brook Falls is one of the draws, especially in summer.
-The pool is shallow enough for children to wade safely, though the rocks on the bottom require care.
-The water is cold but refreshing.
+The swimming hole at the base of Houston Brook Falls is one of the main draws, especially in summer.
+The pool is shallow enough for children to wade safely in spots, though the rocks on the bottom require care.
+The water is cold but refreshing on a hot day.

 Above the falls, Houston Brook has several deeper pools that locals use for swimming.
 These are reached by following the trail upstream from the top of the falls.
 The upstream pools are somewhat deeper and more secluded than the main pool at the base.